Property Lease in Thailand

 Upon registration, the title deed will then contain your name and particulars as to the lease.
 The lease contract is then attached to the title deed and maintained at the Land Department.

 The foreigner can construct a house on the land if the lease agreement permits.
-The construction permit must be applied for in the name of the foreigner and subsequently, the foreigner will own the structure in his/her own name.
+The construction permit must be applied in the name of the foreigner(a yellow housebook with the foreigner’s name listed is required) and subsequently, the foreigner may own the structure in his/her own name.

 Most importantly, leases are valid even upon the demise of the lessor, or in the event that the land is sold.
 However, leases are only transferable to third parties in the event that the guarantor of the lease permits it.
-It is important to note that unless otherwise provided by the contract of lease, a hirer cannot sublet or transfer his rights in whole or in part of the property to third persons.
+It is important to note that unless otherwise provided by the contract of lease, a Lessee cannot sublet or transfer his rights in whole or in part of the property to third persons.
 Without the permission of the lessor, the latter may terminate the lease.

 Local Office Numbers: